 Some economists argue that the Fed's primary goal should be price stability.
 If so, an obvious possible target is the price level itself.
 The Fed could target a particular price level or a particular rate of change in the price level and adjust its policies accordingly.
 If, for example, the Fed sought an inflation rate of 2%, then it could shift to a contractionary policy whenever the rate rose above 2%.
 One difficulty with such a policy, of course, is that the Fed would be responding to past economic conditions with policies that are not likely to affect the economy for a year or more.
 Another difficulty is that inflation could be rising when the economy is experiencing a recessionary gap.
 An example of this, mentioned earlier, occurred in 1990 when inflation increased due to the seemingly temporary increase in oil prices following Iraq's invasion of Kuwait.
-The Fed was faced with a similar situation in the first half of 2008 when oil prices were again rising.
+The Fed faced a similar situation in the first half of 2008 when oil prices were again rising.
 If the Fed undertakes contractionary monetary policy at such times, then its efforts to reduce the inflation rate could worsen the recessionary gap.

 The solution proposed by Chairman Bernanke, who is an advocate of inflation rate targeting, is to focus not on the past rate of inflation or even the current rate of inflation, but on the expected rate of inflation, as revealed by various indicators, over the next year.
-This concept is discussed in the Case in Point essay that follows this section.